 File location table

-Please see the next topic for a detailed explanations.
+Please see the topic File Location Table for a detailed explanation.

 Please note, that the changes made in the File location table do NOT apply in a multi-inspector.
 If you have more than one file selected these changes only apply to one file at time.